 So which is the best air rifle for rabbits?
 In my experience, a head shot from a .177 caliber air rifle will just be effective as a .22 one.
 But this is not to say all air rifles are the same.

-And to save you from having to browse through the hundreds of air rifle options available, I have compiled a list of the top five best pellet guns for rabbits.
-I picked these five rifles based on my own experiences hunting rabbits.
+And to save you from having to browse through the hundreds of air rifle options available, I have compiled a list of the top nine best pellet guns for rabbits.
+I picked these nine rifles based on my own experiences hunting rabbits.